 The following year he went to San Francisco, where he performed readings and interviews with Ginsberg and Jack Kerouac and became known as one of the major figures of the Beat movement.
 From 1957 to 1958 Corso lived in Paris, where he wrote many of the poems that became his book Gasoline, which Lawrence Ferlinghetti/City Lights Books published in 1958.
 From 1970 to 1974 Corso worked on a manuscript that was to be titled Who Am IWho I Am, but the manuscript was stolen.
-He did not issue another major work until 1981's Herald of the Autochthonic Spirit.
-Among other notable books are Bomb (1958), The Happy Birthday of Death (1960), Long Live Man (1962), Elegaic Feelings American (1970), and Mindfield: New and Selected Poems (Thunder's Mouth, 1989).
+He did not issue another major work until 1981's Herald of the Autochthonic Spirit (New Directions Publishing).
+Among other notable books are Bomb (City Lights Books, 1958), The Happy Birthday of Death (New Directions Publishing, 1960), Long Live Man (New Directions Publishing, 1962), Elegaic Feelings American (New Directions Publishing, 1970), and Mindfield: New and Selected Poems (Thunder's Mouth, 1989).

 Corso traveled extensively, and taught briefly at the State University of New York, Buffalo, and for several summers at the Naropa Institute in Boulder, Colorado.
 (He was dismissed from the SUNY teaching position in 1965 for refusing to sign an affadavit certifying that he was not a member of the Communist Party.)
 He was married three times and had five children.
 Gregory Corso died on January 17, 2001, at the age of seventy.